-Now I have 11 (and I’m probably going to pick up a few more).
+Now I have over 13 pairs (and I’m probably going to pick up a few more).

 My first Thursday Captains are what got me started in the world of boots.
-Over the past five years, I’ve tested Thursday Boot Company thoroughly, and I’ve had the chance to compare this brand to the best boot brands in the world.
+Over the past five years, I’ve tested Thursday Boot Company thoroughly, and I’ve had the chance to compare this brand to the best boots in the world.

-I’ve tested them all extensively myself.
+I’ve tested the brand’s 13 most popular boots myself.
 You can watch the videos if you want to see what each boot looks like on foot, and each sub-section is linked to a more in-depth review, so if there’s a particular model you’re interested in, you can learn everything there is to know about it.

-By the end of this review, you’ll know whether Thursday Boots is the right brand for you.
+By the end of this review, you’ll know whether Thursday Boot Company is the right brand for you.